ILLGrenoble/visa-docs/docs/source/overview/overview-technical.md

 ## Remote Desktops

-Apache Guacamole via XRDP is used to provider the Remote Desktop functionality.
+Apache Guacamole via XRDP is used to provide the standard Remote Desktop functionality.
 This has proved efficient and stable over long periods.

-The ILL is currently in the process of developping an equivalent protocol that should improve the latency due to the remote connection.
+[WebX](https://github.com/ILLGrenoble/webx-engine), developed at the ILL, binds directly the the X11 session in Linux instances and provides an alternative protocol to Guacamole.
+WebX optimises CPU and network usage, reducing the effect of latency on a connection and the load on the instance.

 ## Source code

 The source code for VISA is publicly available on [GitHub](https://github.com/ILLGrenoble).

-The main VISA REST API and Remote Desktop connections are managed by a Java application based on the Dropwizard framework.
+The main VISA REST API and Remote Desktop connections are managed by a Java application based on the Quarkus framework.

 HTTP requests are proxied to the JupyterLab server running on each instance using a Node.JS HTTP proxy.

-The VISA user interface is a single page web applicaiton built using Angular 10.
+The VISA user interface is a single page web applicaiton built using Angular 16.

 ## Database